MohamedSaidSallam/DBMS-Shell-Script/README.md

 # DBMS Shell Script

-A shell script that acts as a simple database mangement system.
+A shell script that acts as a simple database management  system.

 This was a mini project for [DevOps Booster by sprints][DevOpsBooster]